 - Before you go to any of these locations, make sure that your car is in good condition.
-You could take it to one of the tire shops in the area, and have them work on your car while you ride!
+You could take it to one of the tire shops in the area, and have them work on your vehicle while you ride!

 GHS Swamp Rabbit Trail

 Visit the GHS Swamp Rabbit Trail this weekend, and enjoy 13.5-miles of asphalt pathways.
 They’ll lead you along an old railway line and through the city’s trendy downtown area—though it may not be busy right now, there’s still a lot of beauty to be seen.
-The trail will also take you to two of Greenville’s signature nature areas, Falls Park and Cleveland Park.
+The bike trail will also take you to two of Greenville’s signature nature areas, Falls Park and Cleveland Park.

 Drive to Rock Hill for a quick bike trail that you can ride after working from home.
-The trail is 2.25-miles and wanders through the woods, providing bikers with a gorgeous view of the Catawba River.
+The bike trail is 2.25-miles and wanders through the woods, providing bikers with a gorgeous view of the Catawba River.
 Most of the path is flat, but there are some spots with a few small hills.
-Take a break from the confines of home, and find a Zen spot along the way at one of the sweet resting spots.
+Take a break from the confines of home, and find a Zen place along the way at one of the sweet resting spots.

 Bike the Neck

-This trail is around 18 miles long and lies parallel to U.S. Route 17.
+This bike trail is around 18 miles long and lies parallel to U.S. Route 17.
 The trail is located on Waccamaw Neck, a narrow peninsula found between the Atlantic Ocean and the Waccamaw River.
 You’ll have to be careful as you bike along because others are sure to take walks along this scenic path.

 Spanish Moss Trail